mrmdlab/Segmenthor/README.md

 - cross hair
 - fix bug: if drag two files?
 - rotation of boundary box?
 Is it supported by SAM?
+- if computing image embedding takes too long, we can compute it in advance. ie. let it run overnight
+    - is it possible to save image embedding?
+How long does it take to load?

 ## thoughts
 - to compute the image embedding takes a long time, but to predict is very fast.
 Maybe GPU is necessary

 ## changelog
+- move `self.mask_instance` to `self.loadImage()`
+- message f"Removed frame {self.frame+1} from the list" will disappear after 4 seconds
+- what parameters need to be renewed when loading a new image?
+- Fix bug: when going to SEGMENT, then ZOOMPAN, then SEGMENT again, shouldn't compute embedding twice
 - display a message temporarily after mask is saved successfully
 - improve: avoid importing unnecessary packages in subprocesses
 - restrict the total number of processes can't exceed that of `ncpu`